 Conventional SSDs and ZNS SSDs internal data placement

-The NVMe Zoned Namespace standard was developped based on the Host Managed Zoned Storage Model introduced for SMR hard-disks with the SCSI ZBC (Zoned Block Command) standard and the ATA ZAC (Zoned ATA Commands) standard.
+The ZNS Command Set specification builds upon the existing Host Managed Zoned Storage Model introduced for SMR hard-disks with the SCSI ZBC (Zoned Block Command) standard and the ATA ZAC (Zoned ATA Commands) standard.
 A compatible zone state machine was defined, and a similar set of Zone Block Commands was defined.

-These similarities simplify the implementation of the host storage stack and applications for simultaneously support both host managed SMR hard-disks and NVMe ZNS SSDs.
+These similarities simplify the implementation of the host storage stack and applications for simultaneously supporting both host-managed SMR hard-disks and ZNS SSDs.

 Zone Capacity and Zone Size

-The NVMe Zoned Namespace specification introduced the concept of a Zone Capacity.
-This concept is not defined in the SCSI ZBC and ATA ZAC standards.
+The ZNS specification introduces the concept of a Zone Capacity.
+This concept is not defined in the ZBC and ZAC standards.

-Similarly to ZBC and ZAC standards, NVMe ZNS defines the zone size as the total number of logical blocks within a zone.
-A zone capacity is an additional per-zone attribute which indicates the number of usable logical blocks within each zone, starting from the first logical block of each zone.
+Similar to ZBC and ZAC standards, ZNS defines the zone size as the total number of logical blocks within a zone.
+A zone capacity is an additional per-zone attribute that indicates the number of usable logical blocks within each zone, starting from the first logical block of each zone.
 A zone capacity is always smaller or equal to the zone size.

 This new attribute was introduced to allow for the zone size to remain a power of two number of logical blocks (facilitating easy logical block to zone number conversions) while allowing optimized mapping of a zone storage capacity to the underlying media characteristics.
 For instance, in the case a flash based device, a zone capacity can be aligned to the size of flash erase blocks without requiring that the device implements a power-of-two sized erased block.